-Two control sites upstream of the defined receiving environment (i.e. sites DRR1 and DRR2; Table 6.1, Map 6.1) will also be monitored within the scope of the REMP to enable control site - test site comparisons, and implementation of BACI (before-after-control-impact) analyses if needed.
+The REMP includes sites within the receiving environment (i.e. the Waterbody and Dawson River downstream of the release) to assess any influences of the releases on the water quality of aquatic ecology of the receiving environment, and upstream control sites to enable control site - test site comparisons, and implementation of BACI (before-after-control-impact) analyses if needed (Table 7.1, Map 6.1).
+Specifically: